nrweir/western_match/README.md

 - __Western\_Detection:__ Identify Western blot images (and indeed any gel images) from figures in biomedical research articles using an Inception V2 object detector implemented in TensorFlow.
 - __Duplicate\_Detection:__ Compare images of Western blots to a pre-existing library of images (or to other individual images) to identify duplicates.

+### training_data:
+tfrecord-formatted training and evaluation data used to re-train the frozen SSD-Inception V2 object detection model.

 ### exported_model:
 The Inception V2 object detector, re-trained via Transfer Learning to identify Western blot images.
 This is the model used to extract Western blots from figures.
-See Western blot extraction in action in [Western_Detection](Notebooks/Western_Detection.ipynb)
+See Western blot extraction in action in [Western_Detection](Notebooks/Western_Detection.ipynb).

 ### hashed_westerns:
 The Western blot image library used in [Duplicate_Detection](Notebooks/Duplicate_Detection.ipynb).
 See the notebook for an explanation of how this was generated.